 - Step 3 – Make sure everyone signs an agreement indicating that they have read, understood and will follow the company’s cybersecurity policy.

 - Step 4 – Regularly update your policies and retrain employees to ensure they stay up-to-date with changes made.
+Check out this guide on how to handle employee privacy in your digital employee handbook.

 - Step 5 – Lastly, keep track of which employees are fully trained, which departments are most vulnerable and where additional security measures may be required.